LAKE MINNETONKA AND ST CROIX BOAT ACCIDENTS MOST FREQUENT – MN ATTORNEY

 “There are thousands of boaters out here.
 There are a lot of boats out there and you do have to be paying attention.
 You have to be looking around all the time,” Vnuck said.

 Other bodies of water examined include the St. Croix River.
 During the same time period, there were 52 boating incidents on the St. Croix, leading to 18 injuries and one death.
 27 of the incidents were the result of collisions.
 “Drive slower than you normally do,” Vnuck recommends.
 “Be more aware of where you’re driving, be looking 360 degrees, just be courteous of other boaters.
 Know the boating laws and who has the right of way.”
-There is a lot of drinking by boat drivers and passengers on the St. Croix, with serious accidents and injuries every year.
+Our attorneys are aware that there is a lot of drinking by boat drivers and passengers on the St. Croix, with serious accidents and injuries every year.

 Other popular lakes analyzed include Lake Mille Lacs, where four people have died in the last decade and 11 injured.